open-contracting/cardinal-rs/docs/cli/indicators/index.md

 The result is a JSON object, in which the keys are one of "OCID", "Buyer", "ProcuringEntity" or "Tenderer".
 The values are JSON objects, in which the keys are identifiers (e.g. ocid) and values are results (of any indicators that returned a result).
+The result also has a "Meta" key, with information about the quartiles and fences used to calculate the results.

 Usage: ocdscardinal[EXE] indicators [OPTIONS] <FILE>